5 Glacier Hikes Near Anchorage

 The hike to Byron Glacier is one of the easiest glacier hikes in Alaska.
 It’s also a great option if you want to explore ice caves.

-The trail is mostly flat, which makes it perfect for families and all fitness levels.
+The trail is mostly flat, which makes an easy trail for families and all fitness levels.
 The main trail ends when you reach the benches, and offers views of Byron Glacier.

 If you want to reach the face of the glacier, stand on top of it, or get inside some ice caves, then you will have to continue past the benches.